irrationalco/votes/maps/README.md

 * **rdata-secciones**: serialized secciones (precincts) map as an R object Electoral shapefiles of Mexico

-*** The codebook for the the census data that comes with the distrito and sección shapefiles is in the `FD_SECC_IFE.pdf` file.

 #### How to create the topojson map

 ```